Bistard/nota/README.md

       * [x] new UI
         * [x] folder indent line
         * [x] more fluent scroll bar animation
+        * [ ] when open a newTab, tabBar will scroll to the newTab position
       * [x] scrollable
       * [x] indent
       * [x] node functionality